Maine Freshers' Event

 Please email the Alumni Engagement team if you are unsure when your event was registered.

 Web and Facebook

 Your event will be listed on the Freshers’ Events web page.
 Adverts promoting the Freshers' Events series will be posted to the main Cambridge Facebook pages/groups for offer holders and freshers (example), and published on the University's arrival and new undergraduates web pages.

 College Admissions and Tutorial Offices will be asked to promote Freshers' Events in their welcome information to incoming students.
 Schools Liaison Officers (also known as Area Links), communications staff and JCR/MCR officers will also be asked to promote the events.

 International Student Office

-If you are hosting an event outside the UK, the International Student Office will send a direct invitation to your event to incoming postgraduates from the country in which the event is taking place.
+If you are hosting an event outside the UK, the International Student Office will send a direct invitation to your event to incoming postgraduates from the country in which the event is taking place approximately three weeks in advance of the event.
 Additionally, an advert promoting the Freshers' Events series will be placed in the International Student Guide.

 Across the University

 A number of student-facing teams will be asked to promote the events, including: